Giopav/CustomBuoni/README.md

 [^value]: The value can contain spaces, therefore anything that you write after the "/buono" command will be counted as part of the value.
 [^list]: Every time another Buono is added, it is automatically added to the list subcommand.
 [^staffintensive]: Requires frequent action from the staff.
-[^rivelatore]: "Buono rivelatore" can be kind of translated to "Shower Voucher", by using it you could get a glimpse in the next update of the server, like trying an item not yet out or knowing what will be needed to craft it.
+[^rivelatore]: "Buono Rivelatore" can be kind of translated to "Rivelation Voucher", by using it you could get a glimpse in the next update of the server, like trying an item not yet out or knowing what will be needed to craft it.